 Champagne's awards for her work include fellowships from the New York Foundation for the Arts in Performance Art and Playwriting.
 With composer Daniel Levy, she received a Richard Rodgers Award from the American Academy of Arts and Letters for The Singing: a cyberspace opera.
 She has received three fellowships from the National Endowment for the Arts (in solo performance, directing, and an artist's residency in Canada), commissions and project support from the New York State Council on the Arts, residencies at the MacDowell Colony and Yaddo, and support from the DCA and the Peg Santvoord, Jerome, Puffin and Joyce Mertz Gilmore Foundations and the Franklin Furnace Fund for Performance Art.
 Her work has been commissioned by Dance Theatre Workshop and Creative Time, among others.
 She is a member of PEN, an alumna of New Dramatists and was a HARP artist at HERE Arts Center, where she developed TRACES/fades, an intergenerational performance with music and video that is a meditation on memory, loss and our national inability to remember history.

-Champagne's publications include Out from Under: Texts by Women Performance Artists and performance texts, plays and essays published by Smith & Krauss and in Plays and Playwrights 2009, Performing Arts Journal, Performance Research, Women and Performance Journal, Chain and The Iowa Review.
+Champagne's publications include New World Plays, Out from Under: Texts by Women Performance Artists, performance texts, plays and essays published by Smith & Krauss and in Plays and Playwrights 2009, Performing Arts Journal, Performance Research, Women and Performance Journal, Chain and The Iowa Review.
 She is Professor of Theatre and Performance at Purchase College, SUNY.